Grow Orchids As

-Orchids as house plants act like any other house plant, they need water, light, fertilizer and, oh yes, you should talk to them.
-They love that!
+Orchids as house plants act like any other house plant, they need water, light, fertilizer and humidity.
+And of course, like every living thing they need love.
+If you can you should talk to them.
+They love being acknowledged like that!

-Get our monthly newsletter Orchidaceae for Orchid Care Information and Growing Tips, a free subscription to great orchid information.
+Get our bi-monthly newsletter Orchidaceae for Orchid Care Information and Growing Tips, a free subscription to great orchid information.

 One of the long standing myths that I still hear is that orchid house plants are difficult and finicky to grow.
 Well, plain and simple, the answer is NO. In fact, orchids as house plants are easy to grow and will continue to bloom for years.
 Some orchid plants have been around for centuries.